 - Email marketing

 Restaurants must remain up to date on all tax filings, reports, licenses, and other compliance requirements to stay in good standing with the state and local governments and the IRS.
-Attorneys and tax professionals can advise on what must be done and when.
-CorpNet’s B.I.Z.
-(Business Information Zone), a free online portal, can also help you keep track of upcoming reporting and filing deadlines.
+Attorneys and tax professionals can advise on what to do and when.
+CorpNet’s Compliance Portal, a free online portal, can also help you track upcoming reporting and filing deadlines.

 If it sounds like there’s a lot to consider and do when you start a restaurant, you’re right!
 But you don’t have to—and you should not attempt to—go it alone.
-Below, I’ve listed some resources that you might find helpful as you work through the process of making decisions and taking action to launch your restaurant:
+Below, I’ve listed some resources that you might find helpful as you work through making decisions and taking action to launch your restaurant.